 Bali defines the history, rich culture, tranquility, and beauty of Indonesia.
 It beckons and enthralls all.
 If you are lucky enough to visit Bali, you will understand why it is a top destination.

-Bali is renowned for its annual Indonesian International Film Festival in September.
+Bali is renowned for its annual Bali International Film Festival.
 But do not stop with that.
 There are famous beaches as well as the Coral Triangle.
 The Triangle has the highest biodiversity of Marine species in the world.
 The World Wide Fund for Nature considers the region to be a top priority for marine conservation.